-In addition, there are now paths in the system that allow injection of memory access commands from the outside.
-The most notorious one of these is PCI Express, which is designed for efficiently performing memory accesses to host's memory.
+In addition, there are now paths in the system that allow the injection of memory access commands from the outside.
+The most notorious one of these is PCI Express, which is designed for efficiently performing memory accesses to the host's memory.
 But a poorly secured debug path into any of the other cores can also result in memory access injection.

 Fig.3: Attack paths in a modern smartphone (PCIe, compromised coprocessor)

-The lowest-cost solution to some of the issues with physical memory security is to use a higher privilege level in the main CPU core to control DMA configurations of other blocks or provide security to accesses from the CPU itself.
+The lowest-cost solution to some of the issues with physical memory security is to use a higher privilege level in the main CPU core to control DMA configurations of other blocks or provide security to access from the CPU itself.

 The ARM architecture provides a mode perfectly suited to this task.
 The EL2 mode, intended for accelerated hypervisors, has seen significant use on both Samsung and Huawei devices as a security-privileged execution mode instead.
-It can restrict access to physical memory and memory-mapped I/O using second stage memory translation, and from that primitive a pretty compelling security architecture may be constructed.
+It can restrict access to physical memory and memory-mapped I/O using second-stage memory translation, and from that primitive a pretty compelling security architecture may be constructed.

 Let's start with an example of a simple DMA block that moves data from system memory to an I/O device, or perhaps another place in memory.